purwar1997/shopease/README.md

 ## 3. Live Link

-Shopease is deployed on DigitalOcean droplet Nginx as a web server. **Live link** of the deployed project - [click here](http://shopease.shubhampurwar.in).
+Shopease is deployed on DigitalOcean droplet using Nginx as a web server. **Live link** of the deployed project - [click here](http://shopease.shubhampurwar.in).

 ## 4. Main Features